mjones029/CWD_movement/README.md

 2. Conditional logistic regressions for movement metrics: **Conditional_logReg**
 3. Changepoint analysis of movement metrics: **Movement_cp**
 4. Estimation of time-varying habitat selection, with conditional logistic regression and changepoint analysis: **tvRSF**
+5. Detection of extra-home range excursions and analysis of excursion durations: **Excursions**

 ### What's not included in this respository: